my-best-day/medium/readme.md

 ---

-In this example the model guessed 13 out of the 15 masked tokens, an accuracy of 80%.
+In this carefully selected example the model guessed 13 out of the 15 masked tokens, an accuracy of 80%.

 #### Hyperparameters
 The above results were generated using the following configuration: